HBLocker/Balenced-Oil-and-Vinegar-Signature-key-gen/README.md

 # Oil and Vinegar-Signature-key-gen
 <h1>
-  This is a proof of concept, I wanted to se how this works roughly.
+  This is a proof of concept!
-  Very slow.
   </h1>
 Basic example  of a balanced oil and vinegar signature scheme The scheme is an advanced scheme based on previous schemes, this crypto scheme incorporated the use of asymmetric signatures.